0xAX/linux-insides/Booting/linux-bootstrap-2.md

 ## Protected mode

-The Linux kernel for x86_64 operates in a special mode so-called - [long mode](http://en.wikipedia.org/wiki/Long_mode).
+The Linux kernel for x86_64 operates in a special mode called - [long mode](http://en.wikipedia.org/wiki/Long_mode).
 One of the main goal of all the setup kernel code is to switch to this mode.
 But before we can move to this mode, the kernel must switch the CPU into [protected mode](https://en.wikipedia.org/wiki/Protected_mode).

 What is [protected mode](https://en.wikipedia.org/wiki/Protected_mode)?
-From the previous chpater we already know that currently CPU operates in [real mode](https://en.wikipedia.org/wiki/Real_mode).
+From the previous chapter we already know that currently CPU operates in [real mode](https://en.wikipedia.org/wiki/Real_mode).
 For us it is mostly means - memory segmentation.
 As a short reminder - to access a memory location, the combination of two CPU [registers](https://en.wikipedia.org/wiki/Processor_register) is used:

 - A segment register - `cs`, `ds`, `ss` and `es` which defines segment selector.
 - A general purpose register which specifies offset within the segment.

 The main motivation for switching from real mode is its memory limitation.
 As we saw in the previous part, real mode can address only 2<sup>20</sup> bytes.
 This is just 1 MB of RAM.
-Obviosuly modern software including an operating system kernel need more.
+Obviously modern software including an operating system kernel need more.
 To break this constraints, the new processor mode was introduced - protected mode.

-Protected mode was instroduced to the x86 architecture in 1982 and became the primary operating mode of Intel processors, starting with the [80286](http://en.wikipedia.org/wiki/Intel_80286) until the introduction of x86_64 and long mode.
-This mode brought many changes and improvements, but one of the most crucial was in memory managment.
+Protected mode was introduced to the x86 architecture in 1982 and became the primary operating mode of Intel processors, starting with the [80286](http://en.wikipedia.org/wiki/Intel_80286) until the introduction of x86_64 and long mode.
+This mode brought many changes and improvements, but one of the most crucial was in memory management.
 The 20-bit address bus was replaced with a 32-bit address bus.
 It allowed access to 4 Gigabytes of memory vs the 1 Megabyte in real mode.

 Memory management in protected mode is divided into two, mostly independent mechanisms: